What exactly is VRS?

 How is VRS better than tools that already exist for iRacing (e.g. iSpeed, Mu/MoTeC, Atlas, etc.)?

 Telemetry analysis charting is only one aspect of VRS.
-VRS is a modern cloud-based app/service which automatically uploads your telemetry in the cloud and does additional processing of your telemetry to make analysis easier and more powerful.
+VRS is a comprehensive online learning platform specifically built for simracers.
+VRS includes a modern cloud-based app/service which automatically uploads your telemetry in the cloud and does additional processing of your telemetry to make analysis easier and more powerful.
 VRS keeps track of useful stats and trends and has a number of collaboration features (e.g. Teams, Data Packs, 1:1 Coaching).
+VRS partners with some of the worlds best simracers to give you weekly driving/setup tutorials, setups, ghost files, driving comparisons.

 On the telemetry charting side of things, we have a user-friendly UI which we optimize for drivers rather than for engineers.
 We continuously tune the UI in an effort to simplify things and make the analysis more accessible to non-technical people.
 For example, our Driving Analyzer automatically highlights the part of the track in which you have the biggest opportunity to improve and allows you to compare not just individual laps but also your driving habits and patterns.
 Check out our Video Tutorials to learn more about the features and functionality that VRS has to offer.